CarlosDwain/pechayCam-app/README.md

     python -m venv venv-name

 2. **Activate the Virtual Environment**: Navigate to the virtual environment's folder, in my case it is `python_envs`.
 Activate the virtual environment by running the appropriate activation command for your operating system.

+   For windows:

     ```bash
     venv-name\Scripts\activate

-3. **Install PyQt5 or PySide6**: Install either PyQt5 or PySide6 package using pip, depending on your preference.
+4. **Install PyQt5 or PySide6**: Install either PyQt5 or PySide6 package using pip, depending on your preference.

     ```bash
     pip install PyQt5